rcx/tcpbin/README.md

 - **FILENAME_TEMPLATE**: filename format string.
 The logs for a connection will be saved here.
 Parameters are: `timestamp`, `conn_id`, `local_port`, `remote_host`, `time`.
 - **TIMESTAMP_TEMPLATE**: timestamp format string.
 Used for strftime for log filename.
 - **LOG_DIR_TEMPLATE**: python expression. gets evaluated by `eval` to choose the directory for the log.
 You can nest multiple directories; if the path doesn't exist it is created.
+- **REQUEST_HANDLER**: request handler for log viewer. this defaults to SimpleHTTPServer so the script works fine standalone, but if ComplexHTTPServer is available, it uses that.

 You can also select and deselect ports to serve on at the bottom of the file in `main`.